ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 ![WordPress Distractions](/images/why-I-hate-wordpress.png){: .noborder}

 Since WordPress is easy to use and there are gazillion plugins available to do these kind of pop-ups, top-bars and other ridiculous bars.
-Many people use these features as they like screwing up their readers experience.
+Many people use these features as they like, screwing up their readers experience.

 May be it is good with most users but when I see a pop-up I will look for the close button before reading anything on it.
 {: .y}